Item 17: Be wary of shared-state parallelism

 "Even the most daring forms of sharing are guaranteed safe in Rust." – Aaron Turon

-The official documentation describes Rust as enabling "fearless concurrency" but this Item will explore why (sadly) there are still some reasons to be afraid.
+The official documentation describes Rust as enabling "fearless concurrency", but this Item will explore why (sadly) there are still some reasons to be afraid of concurrency, even in Rust.

 Data Races

 Let's start with the good news, by exploring data races and Rust.
-The definition is roughly:
+The precise technical definition of a data race varies from language to language, but we can summarize the key components as follows:

-A data race is defined to occur when two distinct threads access the same memory location, where
+A data race is defined to occur when two distinct threads access the same memory location, under the following conditions:

-• at least one of them is a write, and
+• At least one of them is a write.

-The basics of this are best illustrated with an example:
+The basics of this are best illustrated with an example.
+Consider a data structure that tracks a bank account:

 // C++ code.